totten/githubtest/.github/CONTRIBUTING.md

    * **Yellow**: The automated tests are running.
    * **Red**: The automated tests have failed.
    * **Green**: The automated tests have passed.
+ * If the automated test fails, click on the red dot to investigate details.
+Check for information in:
+   * The initial summary.
+Ordinarily, this will list test failures and error messages.
+   * The console output.
+If the test-suite encountered a significant error (such as a PHP crash), the key details will only appear in the console.
  * Code-style tests are executed first.
 If the code-style in this patch is inconsistent, the remaining tests will be skipped.
  * The primary tests may take 20-120 min to execute.
 This includes the following suites: `api_v3_AllTests`, `CRM_Core_AllTests`, `Civi\AllTests`, `civicrm-upgrade-test`, and `karma`
  * Some tests are run separately.
 These tests are not reported by the PR buildbot: `CRM_AllTests`, `WebTest_AllTests`
- * If the automated test fails, click on the red dot to investigate details.
-Check for information in:
-   * The initial summary.
-Ordinarily, this will list test failures and error messages.
-   * The console output.
-If the test-suite encountered a significant error (such as a PHP crash), the key details will only appear in the console.
  * There are a handful of unit tests which are time-sensitive and which fail sporadically.
 See: https://forum.civicrm.org/index.php?topic=36964.0

-For detailed discussion about these tests, see http://wiki.civicrm.org/confluence/display/CRMDOC/Testing
+For detailed discussion about automated tests, see http://wiki.civicrm.org/confluence/display/CRMDOC/Testing

 ## Updating a pull-request